elisehaldane/certcc-labyrinth/README.md

 - repositories that are short-lived and might be gone by the time you go to look at them again
 - repositories that contain actual exploits

 We consider many of these to be *noise* in the data collected (except for the known exploit collections of course).
-However, because this data is intended to serve as the front end of an analysis pipeline, not the finished product, while we're interested in improving the signal-to-noise ratio, we don't really consider it to be a big problem that needs to be fixed (for now at least).
+However, this data is intended to serve as the front end of an analysis pipeline and not the finished product.
+So while we're interested in improving the signal-to-noise ratio, we don't really consider it to be a big problem that needs to be fixed (for now at least).
+Improvement suggestions are welcome nonetheless.

 All of this is meant to say that: